 Myth #3: Marriage Counseling Will Feel Like Another Boring Chore

-Marriage counseling does not have to be boring.
-And, It does not have to be something you’ll dread doing every week.
+Marriage counseling at Altitude Counseling does not have to be boring.
+And, it does not have to be something you’ll dread doing every week.
 Of course, some sessions will be better than others.
-There will be weeks where you’d rather be doing other things, or weighed down by thought.
-But, most leave marriage counseling feeling better and lighter than when they arrived.
+There will be weeks when you’d rather be doing other things or be weighed down by thought.
+But most leave marriage counseling feeling better and lighter than when they arrived.

 Relationships Take Work, and Marriage Counseling Takes Work Too!